kelu124/echomods/include/probes/auto/duc2m.md

 * Small description: an Diagnostic Ultrasound Corp probe.
 2MHz.

 * Longer description: an Diagnostic Ultrasound Corp probe.
 2MHz.
+Should be a verathon 2MHz probe.
+Central pins from the 2x5 header should be piezo.

 # Images